2022 Kajuru killings: Attack

 According to locals, the militants attacked four villages in the Kajuru area - Ugwan Gamu, Dogon Noma, Ungwan Sarki, and Maikori.
-The attack began around noon on June 5, where around 450 militants stormed Dogon Noma and Ungwan Gamu on 150 motorcycles, burning down houses and gathering people out of their homes.
+The attack began around noon on 5 June, where around 450 militants stormed Dogon Noma and Ungwan Gamu on 150 motorcycles, burning down houses and gathering people out of their homes.
 Some residents in Maikori began to fight back against the militants when they heard the news, which initially worked, although a "white-painted helicopter", which the civilians believed was coming to their aid, began to gun down the villagers fighting back.
 The helicopter however, did not gun down fleeing residents.
 After killing around 32 residents in Dogon Noma and Ungwan Sarki, the bandits made their way to Maikori, where the population fled as the bandits burned down houses and killed one person.
-The village of Maikori was burned to the grouned, and Ungwan Sarki was partially destroyed.
+The village of Maikori was burned to the ground, and Ungwan Sarki was partially destroyed.
 The bandits began to disperse around 6pm.